Becoming an Australian Citizen

 However, a person does not have to have been convicted of a criminal offence to fail the character test.
 A person can also fail because of their ‘general conduct.’

-Applicants may be required to obtain police checks from other countries they have lived in to fulfill the character test.
+Applicants may be required to obtain police checks from other countries they have lived in to fulfil the character test.
 Information from a person’s citizenship will also be provided to the police of all Australian states and territories to complete police checks.

 - Those with significant hearing, speech or sight impairments;

 - Those who applied prior to 1 October 2007;